-A: Tyco has requested a private letter ruling from the IRS substantially to the effect that, for U.S. federal income tax purposes, the Distributions, except in each case for cash received in lieu of fractional shares of our common stock, will qualify as tax-free under Sections 355 and 361 of the Code.
-The private letter ruling, if received, also will provide that certain internal transactions undertaken in anticipation of the Distributions, will qualify for favorable treatment under the Code.
-In addition to obtaining the private letter ruling, Tyco expects to receive an opinion from the law firm of McDermott Will & Emery LLP confirming the tax-free status of the Distributions for U.S. federal income tax purposes.
-The private letter ruling and the opinion will rely on certain facts and assumptions and certain representations and undertakings provided by us, Tyco Flow Control and Tyco regarding the past and future conduct of our respective businesses and other matters.
-The receipt by Tyco of the IRS private letter ruling (including the continued validity of the conclusions and assumptions upon which such letter ruling is based) and the opinion from McDermott Will & Emery LLP are conditions to effecting the spin-off.
+A: Tyco has received a private letter ruling from the IRS to the effect that, for U.S. federal income tax purposes, the Distributions, except in each case for cash received in lieu of fractional shares of our common stock, will qualify as tax-free under Sections 355 and/or 361 of the Code.
+The private letter ruling also provides that certain internal transactions undertaken in anticipation of the Distributions will qualify for favorable treatment under the Code.
+In addition to obtaining the private letter ruling, Tyco expects to receive prior to the special meeting approving the Distribution an opinion from the law firm of McDermott Will & Emery LLP confirming the tax-free status of the Distributions for U.S. federal income tax purposes.
+The private letter ruling relies and the opinion will rely on certain facts and assumptions and certain representations and undertakings, provided by us, Tyco Flow Control and Tyco regarding the past and future conduct of our respective businesses and other matters.
+The receipt by Tyco of the opinion from McDermott Will & Emery LLP is a condition to effecting the spin-off.